dustinpfister/blog_posts/_posts/js-playing-with-particles-js.md

 ## The index.html file

-Now that I have everything installed, and I have my sever.js file ready to go it's time to throw togetaher a simple index.html file for the project.
+Now that I have everything installed, and I have my sever.js file ready to go it's time to throw together a simple index.html file for the project.

 ```html
 <div id="the-container"></div>